← Case studies

 Creating user stories

-Being involved in this process helped make sure that the UX team were guiding development and setting accessibility and functionality expectations for the later test and UAT phases.
+This helped make sure that accessibility and functionality expectations were set for the later testing phases.

 2. Revising designs